Body Shape Guide

 How do I know if I have a spoon body shape?

-What should spoon body shape wear?
+What should a spoon body shape wear?

 Can spoon body shape have a small waist?